-For further examples and a complete description of all loops and selection statements available in Mosel the reader is referred to the 'Mosel User Guide'.
+For further examples and a complete description of all loops and selection statements available in Mosel, see the 'Mosel User Guide'.

 5.3 Drawing a user graph

 We now have gathered all the data required to draw the graph.
 Graphing functions are provided by the module mmsvg (documented in the 'Mosel Language Reference Manual'), so it needs to be loaded at the beginning of the model by adding the following line: